Overview

 Infiltrating B cells are polyclonal.
 Infiltrating T cells in HIV-related LIP are more commonly oligoclonal expansions than in HIV-negative LIP.
 [17]

-BCL-6 mutations in HIV-associated LIP do not show features of immunoglobulin variable heavy chain (IgV[H]) hypermutations, while HIV-negative LIP BCL-6 mutations do.
+BCL-6 mutations in HIV-associated LIP do not show features of immunoglobulin variable heavy chain (IgV[H]) hypermutations, whereas HIV-negative LIP BCL-6 mutations do.
 The immune dysregulation of HIV-associated LIP appears to be a different type than in HIV-negative LIP.

 Enterovirus D68